 One-day or short-term car insurance can be a big help for drivers who occasionally borrow a car or only drive once in a while.
-One-day auto insurance rates are much cheaper than a standard policy if it’s only used for a short time.
+One-day auto insurance rates are much cheaper than standard insurance policies if it’s only used for a short time.
 However, keeping temporary car insurance coverage long-term is much more expensive.

-Whether you’re looking for single day car insurance or a standard policy, enter your ZIP to begin comparing one-day auto insurance quotes.
+Whether you’re buying one-day auto insurance or standard car insurance policies, enter your ZIP code to begin comparing a range of insurance quotes.
 Get affordable one-day auto insurance rates by shopping around.

 How much does car insurance for a day cost?

 For comparison, check out this table that shows you the average annual rate for auto insurance coverage.
 This will help you see if a short-term policy is right for you.

 |Insurance Companies||Average Annual Rates for Low Coverage||Average Annual Rates for Medium Coverage||Average Annual Rates for High Coverage|

 High or full coverage auto insurance averages $345 a month or $12 a day for a standard policy.
 Since temporary coverage is about $15 a day, keeping a short-term policy for a longer term is much more expensive.